128technology/docs/docs/config_basics.md

 ### Conflict Resolution

-If the validation operation encouters conflicts, only conflicting changes are lost.
+If the validation operation encouters conflicts, an error message containing details is displayed for each conflict.
+Conflicts are not committed, and are deleted from the candiate config.
 Other changes are applied to the Candidate configuration.
-An Error message is displayed for each conflict, containing details about the conflicting changes.
-To see what changes were preserved, run `compare-config`.
+To see the changes that were preserved, run `compare-config`.

 The following is an example of a configuration conflict as seen in the PCLI:
 ```